 With kids jumping from school period to school period to consume multiple subjects, and then having to tackle an additional breadth of topics underneath each subject umbrella, it can be tough for them to go beyond the surface of a particular topic.

-After school, though, such restrictions are loosened, allowing kids to experience new and more specific layers of one particular subject.
+After school, though, such restrictions are loosened, allowing kids to get involved with after-school enrichment activities, and experience new and more specific layers of one particular subject.
 Depending on the opportunity, that can be a deeper dive into a subject they’re currently studying in school, or, it could be something entirely brand new with which they haven’t had any experience at all.

 Allows for personalized learning